-Students must pass a free written and oral Spanish/English exam to assess fluency and knowledge of the structure and content of the English and Spanish Language including the meaning and spelling of words, rules of composition, and grammar prior to starting the admissions process into the program.
+Students must pass a free written and oral Spanish/English exam to assess fluency and knowledge of the structure and content of the English and Spanish Language including the meaning and spelling of words, rules of composition, and grammar, with some basic medical vocabulary prior to starting the admissions process into the program.
 This test can be done by appointment or walk in basis at the testing center in Komatke Hall.

-This program may be completed in approximately 24 weeks.
+This program may be completed in approximately19- 24 weeks.
 Visit our "Start Dates / Information Sessions" page for program timelines, information sessions and contact information.

 Graduates of the program will receive a Certificate of Completion (CCL) and are prepared to sit for the Certified Healthcare Interpreter (CHI) exam (www.healthcareinterpretercertification.org).
 The oral portion of the exam is done here at the SWSC.